PsuAstro528/project-mo9899/README.md

 julia --project=. -p 4 '.\Script (Timing).jl'
 where 4 is the number of workers you wish to test with.
 You may change this to any number of workers.

+Below, we have attached the performances of our code when we either increase the number of workers (first figure) or when we increase the problem size (second figure).
+For both y-axes, we see a ratio of serial over parallel performance run time.
+While calculating, it should be noted that both versions had runtimes on the order of milliseconds.

 ![increaseworkers](increaseworkers.png)

+After examining this figure, we see that parallelization improves over the serial version of our code when we increase the number of workers.

 ![increasesize](increasesize.png)

+After examining this figure, we see that with four workers, our parallelization starts to falter compared to the serial version as we increase the problem size, which is somewhat expected compared to the first figure presented.

 ### Overview of Package Structure: